The Music Department offers individual music lessons taught by its staff of professional instructors.

 How lessons are structured

 Lessons meet once a week for twelve 50-minute meetings per semester.
+Students are expected to practice at least five hours a week in addition to the lesson time.

 Lessons count as a half course.
 You may repeat lesson courses and take lessons every semester.
 Note the college's policy for half courses at the link below, particularly how half courses contribute to degree completion.